nie-ine/e-editiones/README.md

 ### Get Started

-1. Make sure you have the above listed dependencies installed
+1. Make sure you have the above listed dependencies installed.
-1. Clone repository
+1. Clone repository.
-1. cd into repository with ``cd e-editiones``
+1. cd into repository with ``cd e-editiones``.
-1. Run ``bundle install`` to fetch the needed Ruby gems
+1. Run ``bundle install`` to fetch the needed Ruby gems.
-1. cd into "ttl_conv" with ``cd ttl_conv``
+1. cd into "ttl_conv" with ``cd ttl_conv``.
-1. Set up a Python virtual environment
+1. Set up a Python virtual environment.
-1. Activate your virtual environment
+1. Activate your virtual environment.
-1. Run ``pip3 install -r requirements.txt`` to fetch the needed Python packages
+1. Run ``pip3 install -r requirements.txt`` to fetch the needed Python packages.
-1. cd back to "e-editiones" with ``cd ..``
+1. cd back to "e-editiones" with ``cd ..``.

 You should now be all set to develop, build and maintain the website locally.